Frenchy Jolene Hodges

-Frenchy Jolene Hodges (born October 18, 1940) is an author of poetry and short fiction.
+Frenchy Jolene Hodges (born 1940) is an American educator, and author of poetry and short fiction.

-Biography
+Life and career

 Frenchy Jolene Hodges was born on October 18, 1940 in Dublin, Georgia.

-Hodges earned her BS from Fort Valley State College in 1964.
-She moved to Detroit to teach English and creative writing, and began acting on the stage for a brief time.

-She worked with Broadside Press to publish her first chapbook, Black Wisdom.

-In 1972, she received a fellowship to study in the Afro-American Studies Master's Program at Atlanta University.
-She settled in Atlanta and had twins.
-She worked for Atlanta Public Schools, and retired before 2003.
+She earned her Bachelor of Science in 1964 from Fort Valley State College.
+In 1972, she received a fellowship to study in the Afro-American Studies master's program at Atlanta University.

-In 1979, Ms. Magazine published her only short story, "Requiem for Willie Lee," which has been reprinted and included in anthologies of African-American women writers.
+Hodges began her career in Detroit, where she taught English and creative writing, beginning in 1966.
+She also acted on stage for a brief period.
+In 1971, she worked with Broadside Press to publish her first chapbook, Black Wisdom.
+The following year, she moved to Atlanta, where she worked for Atlanta Public Schools until retiring before 2003.
+In 1979, Ms. Magazine published her short story, "Requiem for Willie Lee," which has been reprinted and included in anthologies of African-American women writers.

 In 2003, she returned to Buckeye, near Dublin, Georgia.
 She co-founded Legacy Readers Theatre in 2008.

+Hodges has twin children, born in the late 1970s.